Achieving ~100x Compression on Scraped Pricing Data in ScyllaDB

 Why ScyllaDB

 The workload is write-heavy, partitioned naturally by property, and accessed as a time series.
+Compression was a strict requirement.
 That maps cleanly onto a wide-column store.
 We evaluated Cassandra and ScyllaDB; ScyllaDB’s lower operational footprint and the shard- per-core architecture made it an easy choice for a small team.
 A three-node cluster on modest hardware comfortably absorbs the write rate with headroom to spare.
+We compared the performance of the previous managed service (Astra) with ScyllaDB Cloud, and observed 3-10x higher throughput on ScyllaDB.

 The compression approach